adyxax/www/content/blog/hugo/adding-custom-shortcode-age.md

 {{< print "{{% age %}}" >}}
 {{< / highlight >}}

-And if you are wondering how I am able to display a shortcode code inside this page without having it render, it is because I defined another shortcode that does exactly that [here](https://git.adyxax.org/adyxax/www/src/branch/master/layouts/shortcodes/print.html)!
+And if you are wondering how I am able to display a shortcode code inside this page without having it render, it is because I defined another shortcode that does exactly like this :
+{{< highlight html >}}
+{{< print "{{ index .Params 0 }}" >}}
+{{< / highlight >}}

+You can find these examples [here](https://git.adyxax.org/adyxax/www/src/branch/master/layouts/shortcodes/)!
 Hugo really is a powerful static website generator, it is amazing.

 ## References